denten-books/plain-text/3-projection.md

 on arbitrary and contingent assumptions.
 If literature is already a digital and discrete medium, why should it bother us when it is otherwise digitized?
-So what if the letter, already an atomic indivisible unit (at least in Latin script) is further broken down into pixels, the smallest indivisible units on the screen?
+So what if the letter, already an atomic indivisible unit (at least in Latin scripts) is further broken down into pixels, the smallest indivisible units on the screen?
 Just as one learns to translate the arbitrary shapes of the alphabet into distinct sounds one can learn to translate arbitrary digits into letters and back into sounds and thoughts.
 That is not to say that *all*